 Nymphs, or bed bug larvae, are bed bugs that have not fully matured.
 They look just like a bed bug, only smaller and bright red in color.
 They look like a tiny seed and have a flat body, just like adult bed bugs.
 Each time the nymph eats, it grows roughly a half millimeter in size.
 The nymph may appear even redder than usual after it is done eating because the body fills with blood.

 Nymph Skins and Egg Casings

 As they grow, a nymph will continually shed its skin.
-You may often find the casing of its skin in the crevices of your mattress.
+You may often find the casing of its skin in the crevices of your mattress not only that, but bed bugs can also live on your mattress.
 The skins appear yellowish in color.
 It takes roughly a week for the nymph to transition through growth periods.
 You should also look for larvae egg casings, which are very small and white in color.